WSLockhart/WSLockhart.github.io/index.md

-I recently started a project to compile the all-time great pedagogical physics problems, entitled *"On the Shoulders of Giants"*.
+I recently started compiling a list of the all-time great pedagogical physics problems, entitled *"On the Shoulders of Giants"*.
 A sample page is available [here](https://github.com/WSLockhart/Physics/blob/master/TimelessProblems_sample.pdf?raw=true).

 ### My film:
-From 2012-2017 I directed a documentary film on the game of Go, \\ [*The Surrounding Game*](https://www.surroundinggamemovie.com/).
+From 2012-2017 I directed a documentary film on the game of Go,\ [*The Surrounding Game*](https://www.surroundinggamemovie.com/).
 The film is now available on major platforms - check it out!

+## Physics

-### Physics links:
+### Resources:

 * [arXiv.org](https://arxiv.org/)
 * [HyperPhysics](http://hyperphysics.phy-astr.gsu.edu/hbase/index.html)